 Bob McNally

-It did you know?
-I'll disclose here, I was not a math or economics genius, as you know, I had to pretty much promise my Economics professor that I'd never get a job in economics.
-To get out of there.
-I wanted to be a history teacher, but it won the International Association of Energy Economics Book Award in 2023.
-So I'm sure my professor there was probably rolling over in his grave at that one, but you never know where your life is gonna lead.
+It did, you know?
+I'll disclose here that I was not a math or economics genius — as you know, I had to pretty much promise my economics professor that I'd never get a job in economics in order to get out of there.
+I wanted to be a history teacher.
+But it won the International Association for Energy Economics book award in 2023.
+So I'm sure my professor was probably rolling over in his grave at that one.
+But you never know where your life is going to lead.

 Alan Fleischmann

 That's amazing.
-And that book continues to be something you talked about.
+And that book continues to be something people talk about.

 Bob McNally

-People ask about it, I get a lot of young folks especially.
-I wrote it for the non energy expert, just someone who's interested in energy, but wanted to understand the oil markets, but it's not written for the oil expert, per se.
+People ask about it.
+I get a lot of young folks, especially.
+I wrote it for the non-energy expert — someone who's interested in energy and wants to understand the oil markets, but it's not written for the oil expert per se.
 So I've been asked to lecture and talk about it quite a bit.
-University professors assign it and have a lot of friends who teach now and say they assign it.
-And I've had young folks come in, praise it in the highest terms and so forth.
-And I'm, you know, I couldn't just be I rate endorsements from Dan Yergin and Paul Jones and Scott Sheffield.
-And I, you know, I'm just very honored.
+University professors assign it — I have a lot of friends who teach who say they assign it — and I've had young folks come in and praise it in the highest terms.
+I couldn't be happier.
+I have endorsements from Dan Yergin, Paul Tudor Jones, and Scott Sheffield, and I'm just very honored.
 So yeah, it seems to be wearing well so far.

 Alan Fleischmann